MSichone/northwind-api/README.md

 H2 database has an embedded GUI console for browsing the contents of a database and running SQL queries.
 I've enabled it with this `spring.h2.console.enabled=true` entry in the **application.properties** file and you can access this GUI from your browser at [http://localhost:8080/h2-console/](http://localhost:8080/h2-console)

 ## Springifying Northwind Traders

+### Class Inheritance
+From the schema you can see that the entity's **Employees, Customers,Suppliers, Shippers** have the following attributes in common. **Company, Lastname, Firstname, E-mail Address, Job Title, Business, Home and Mobile Phone, Fax Number, Address, City, State/Province, ZIP/Postal Code, Country, Web Page and Notes**.
+Sadly, relational databases don't have a straightforward way to map class hierarchies onto database tables but thank God for Spring, JPA Specification to be precise.

+I have used the `MappedSuperclass` strategy to share common attributes and methods via a new entity called **Contact** as a parent class.
+This Entity is given the `@MappedSuperclass` annotation instead of the `@Entity` while the **Employees, Customers,Suppliers, Shippers** entities become subclasses extending it.

+In this strategy inheritance is only evident in the class but not the entity model so **Contact** is not persisted to the database.

 ## API